selwynpolit/d9book/book/state.md

 \Drupal::state()->set('selwyn.important.string', 'abc');
 \Drupal::state()->set('selwyn.more.important.string', 'def');
 ```
 In the screenshot below, you can see where this is stored in the `key_value` table.
-Notice that the collection column is set to \"state\" indicating these are State API values.
+Notice that the collection column is set to \"state\", indicating these are State API values.

 ![State API data in its table](/images/state_data1.png)